Supporting Oregon artists and visual arts ecology

 On This Page

-Applications for this special Foundation program are through Requests for Proposals (RFPs) or similar announcements, and calls for submissions.
+Applications for the Visual Arts program are through Requests for Proposals (RFPs) or similar announcements, and calls for submissions.

-Exhibition & Documentation: Funding is available for the curation, preparation and traveling of exhibitions of works by Oregon visual artists, and the production of catalogues and other materials.
+Funding is available for the curation, preparation and traveling of exhibitions of works by Oregon visual artists, and the production of catalogues and other materials.
 Funding for this component is offered once per year.
-This application opens in the fourth quarter each year.

-Capital Projects: Awards are available for improvements to and expansion of studios, and exhibition and appropriate storage space and equipment at key Oregon visual arts institutions.
+Awards are available for improvements to and expansion of studios, and exhibition and appropriate storage space and equipment at key Oregon visual arts institutions.
 Funding under this component is offered once per year.
-This application opens in the fourth quarter each year.

 Curator/Critic Tour: Funding is offered for visitations to Oregon by national curators and critics to consult with visual artists and to participate in community forums on visual arts.
 Three tours per year are hosted by area institutions in partnership with the Foundation.

-Career Opportunity Funding: Resources are available to artists facing unforeseen prospects for accelerated creation, production or exhibition of their work, in association with the Oregon Arts Commission's Career Opportunity Grants process.
-Awards range from $1,500 to $7,500.
+Career Opportunity Funding: Resources are available to artists facing unforeseen prospects for accelerated creation, production or exhibition of their work, in association with the Oregon Arts Commission's Career Opportunity Program.
+Awards range from $1,500 to $9,000.
 For more information visit the Oregon Arts Commission.